rjhancock/megamek-games/index.md

 What this does is:

-1. give's it a name,
+1. gives it a name,
 2. tells it to start after the network has started,
 3. that it's a simple service (it really is),
 4. run it as the `megamek` user,